-Babesiosis is caused by infection with a malaria-like parasite of the species Babesia.
+Babesiosis is caused by infection with a malaria-like parasite of the genus Babesia.
 The Babesia parasite can also be called Nuttalia.

 The parasite grows and reproduces inside the red blood cells of the infected person or animal, often causing intense pain due to the rupture of red blood cells.

 The most common way to contract Babesia is a bite from an infected tick.